How to Weave a Scarf: 6 Creative Free Weaving Projects

 Shetland Scarf by Joe Sullins

-This handwoven scarf is a beautiful waffle weave pattern easy and quick to create on a rigid heddle loom.
-Weave structures like the one used in this woven scarf pattern are created by using a smooth flat stick to pick up certain warp threads.
+This handwoven scarf is a beautiful waffle weave pattern, easy and quick to create on a rigid-heddle loom.
+Weave structures like the one used in this woven scarf pattern are created by using a smooth flat pick-up stick to pick up certain warp threads and create patterning.
 Once the scarf is wet finished, it transforms into a lofty garment that is as much fun to wear as it is to weave!